afedoriouk/fierce-brook-17475/README.md

 This application is called Note Taker can be used to write and save notes.
 Note taker will be implementing Express.js back end and will save and retrieve note data from a JSON file.
 The application’s front end has already been created.
 The finnished application is deployed to Heroku.

 ## User Story
 ```
-A n small business owner I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+Many small business owners have to juggle multiple projects on a daily basis.
+They are looking for the solution that would streamline the process of taking and retrieving the notes.
+With this simple Note Taker app users would be able to write and save notes.
+They can organize their thoughts and keep track of tasks that are needed to be completed.
 ```

-## Acceptance Criteria
+## Implementation

 ```
 GIVEN a note-taking application